 Armagh Pipers Club has provided Irish traditional music education since 1966.
 For 2020-21, it offers 31 courses, covering eight instruments and singing, at up to four levels.
 If you are joining as a new student, you can register here.
 For the duration of the current pandemic, the classes are all online – some recorded, and some live via Zoom.
 The first term (September-December 2020) consists of ten lessons and costs £100, with discounts as follows: two students from the same household £175, three £225, four or more £275.
-The second term (same cost) runs from January to Easter, and the short third term, to mid-June, is free of charge for all students.
+The second term (also ten lessons, same cost) runs from January to Easter, and the short third term, to mid-June, is free of charge for all students.

-The first-term courses mostly consist of seven recorded lessons, with three interactive Zoom classes at which tutors will monitor progress and provide individual instruction.
-For some groups there are six recorded and four live lessons, and there will be additional online activities such as concerts by visiting artists.
-The possibility of returning to face-to-face classes will be reassessed at the end of term.
+The courses for Terms 1 and 2 mostly consist of seven recorded lessons, with three interactive Zoom classes at which tutors will monitor progress and provide individual instruction.
+For some groups there are six recorded and four live lessons, and there are other online activities such as concerts by visiting artists.
+The possibility of returning to face-to-face classes, and public performances, will be reassessed at the end of term.

-All recorded classes will be released on Mondays and hosted on this website, linked from the Student Area.
+All recorded lessons will be released on Mondays and hosted on this website, linked from the Student Area.
 You will be provided with a log-in that will allow you to watch each recording as often as you like, pausing and replaying.
 For the Zoom classes, you will receive an e-mail link a few days before the class.
-The Zoom classes will all take place at 6.30, 7.00, 7.30 or 8.00pm on Mondays, but special sessions (e.g. individual tuition before exams) can be arranged for other evenings.
+The Zoom classes take place at 6.30, 7.00, 7.30 or 8.00pm on Mondays, but special sessions (e.g. individual tuition before exams) can be arranged for other evenings.

 For accordion, concertina and tin whistle, classes will be provided at four levels.
 Level 1 is for complete beginners; it would be best if the student could have a little extra instruction early on from someone who can play the instrument, to get a better understanding of how to hold and look after the instrument.
 Level 2 is for junior students who have been playing for at least year or two, so they will have a few tunes learned off.
 Level 3 is for intermediate students, roughly at Grade 4 in terms of the LCM exam structure.
 Level 4 is for advanced students, LCM Grade 6 and above.